 Isle of May National Nature Reserve, Fife

-If you’re interested in watching wildlife, then the Isle of May, lying on the outer limits of the Firth of Forth, is a must-visit day trip.
+If you’re interested in watching wildlife, then a must-visit day trip is the Isle of May on the outer limits of the Firth of Forth.

 Inchcailloch Island, Loch Lomond & The Trossachs National Park